ljishen/ceph-research/benchmark_data/data/rdma-tcp-pref/cloudlab/c6420/README.txt

 These are tests between two c6420 nodes using TCP (default) as the messenger type.

-# add the following ceph.conf configuation to vstart.sh
+# add the following ceph.conf configuation to vstart.sh (near the line of "osd objectstore = ...")
 memstore_device_bytes = 107374182400    # 100 GB

 # start a memstore Ceph cluster
 ../src/stop.sh && rm -rf out dev && MON=1 OSD=3 MDS=0 MGR=1 FS=0 RGW=0 ../src/vstart.sh -d -n -x -i 10.10.1.1 --without-dashboard --memstore

+# copy the generated ceph.conf and keyring file to the client node.

 # configure the cluster